FallibleInc/blog/_posts/2015-10-30-ZoRooms-user-data-leak-free-booking-hack.md

 ![zorooms.png]({{site.baseurl}}/zorooms.png)

 We then added their CEO and co-founders in a Whatsapp group and informed them about the mail.We received a curt 'Thanks' but still no reply on the mail.
-We remembered this was the same CEO who devoted a [lot of time write 2000 words answers and advices on Quora with great illustrations](https://www.quora.com/Business-Ideas/What-are-the-best-ways-to-think-of-ideas-for-a-startup/answer/Dharamveer-Singh-Chouhan?share=1).
+We remembered this was the same CEO who devoted a [lot of time to write awesome 2000 words answers and advices on Quora with great illustrations](https://www.quora.com/Business-Ideas/What-are-the-best-ways-to-think-of-ideas-for-a-startup/answer/Dharamveer-Singh-Chouhan?share=1).
 We were disappointed with the response.

 ![zorooms-wa1.PNG]({{site.baseurl}}/zorooms-wa1.PNG)